Relationships: Some Thoughts on Women in Relationships

 There is a fundamental reason why this is so: God created woman for man.
-We have hearts abounding with love and we need to give this love to someone.
+We have hearts abounding with love and we need to give this love to a partner.
 Love is far too beautiful to be held within ourselves.

 In a relationship where there is reciprocity the journey, regardless of challenges, will be gratifying and beautiful because every step is taken together.
 The good times are shared and the sorrows are borne together.
 It becomes natural and easy for each partner to lavish love on the other for their lives have become one.
 The years will only add to the richness of the experience.

 It is far more challenging, however, for a woman to nurture love in her heart for a man who does not reciprocate, a man who has neglected her, abandoned her or cheated on her.
 It is perhaps even more difficult for the one who has undergone physical abuse.
 Yet it is not unheard of that some women do continue to nurture love for their estranged partners long after they have separated; sometimes throughout their entire lifetime.
 Consequently, such women may be considered weak or foolish and may be the objects of much criticism and ridicule, but who are we, outsiders, to judge them?
 The human heart is a strange organ; the mix of emotions which can be contained in it is truly awesome and it is different with everyone.
 While some may indeed be weak or foolish, there have been many strong women who have undergone heartbreak in a relationship and yet, at the end, have been able to forgive their (ex) partners and maintain good relations with them.

 It is a Strong Woman Who Forgives and Maintains a Good Relationships With Him